 About the author

-Imi is BSAC's Marketing Assistant but has been a scuba diver since the age of 10, before becoming an instructor at 18 while travelling Indonesia.
-Despite being a diver for 14 years, she is yet to dive in UK waters and is anxious to jump back in as soon as possible.
+Imi is BSAC's Digital Marketing & Engagement Executive but has been a scuba diver since the age of 10, before becoming an instructor at 18 while travelling Indonesia.
+Despite being a diver for 14 years, she is yet to dive in UK waters and is desperate to jump back in as soon as possible.
 Watch this space for updates!
 Imi is the person behind BSAC's social media and you can often find her posting on our Facebook, Twitter and Instagram accounts.